 &lt;sup>39 As early as the 1990s, the BSP initiated liberalization of the country's FX regulatory framework, which was pursued more vigorously starting 2007.
 To date, the BSP has initiated 11 waves of FX reforms since 2007.
-The latest wave of reforms under Circular No. 1030 dated 5 February 2019 further liberalized rules on foreign investments and allowed the electronic submission of supporting documents for: (a) the registration of private sector foreign loans without public sector guarantee; (b) registration of inward investments; and (c) sale of FX for various transactions.
+The latest wave of reforms under Circular No. 1030 dated 5 February 2019 further liberalized rules on foreign investments and allowed the electronic submission of supporting documents for: (a) the registration of private sector foreign loans without public sector guarantee; (b) registration of investments; and (c) sale of FX for various transactions.
 The current policy thrust of the BSP remains geared towards liberalization of FX regulations, facilitating access to the banking system's FX resources for legitimate transactions, and further streamlining of procedures and documentary requirements for FX transactions.
+For example, prior approval for purely private-sector FX loans (those which are not publicly-guaranteed) is no longer required.